Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 }
 ```

-So, if a `FormControl` is marked as dirty(due to UI change), all its ancestors will be updated accordingly(in this case, they will be marked as dirty).
+So, if a `FormControl` is marked as dirty(due to UI change), its ancestors will be updated accordingly(in this case, they will be marked as dirty).

 ```
    FG (3)